theothernt/AerialViews/README.md

 <details>
 <summary>ADB command - set Aerial Views as the default screensaver</summary>
 &nbsp;

-:warning: *If you are using an ADB app on Android phone, please skip these two commands as you are already connected to an ADB Shell*

 Connect to your Android TV device and start a command shell...